 There are many other examples of how conversion rate optimization can help your brand make decisions in its best interest.
 Blindly relying on industry standards or best practices isn’t always in your best interest.

 Many conversion rate optimization agencies don’t always have the experience to suggest you the right strategies.
-That’s what differentiates the top CRO agencies from the rest.
+That’s what differentiates the top CRO Agency from the rest.

 Let’s understand how to select the right CRO agency for your brand: